-Written by Administrator Sunday, 30 October 2016 08:09 -
+Written by Administrator Sunday, 30 October 2016 15:20 -

-Rhode Island's most expensive political race this season will end when voters decide Nov.
-8 whether a casino operator can build a new gambling hall next to the Massachusetts border.
+TIVERTON, R.I. - The state's most expensive political race this season will end when voters decide Nov.
+8 whether a casino operator can build a gambling hall next to the Massachusetts border.

-The lopsided, more than \$2 million campaign in favor of a casino in the town of Tiverton has the bipartisan support of the state's political leadership and labor unions.
-Gambling is Rhode Island's third-biggest source of state revenue, and reports have shown the smallest state ranks above Nevada as having the nation's highest gambling revenue per adult resident.
+The lopsided, more than \$2 million campaign in favor of a casino in Tiverton has the bipartisan support of Rhode Island's political leadership and labor unions.
+Gambling is the state's third-biggest source of revenue, and reports have shown the smallest state ranks above Nevada as having the nation's highest gambling revenue per adult resident.
 Television and social media video advertisements touting the casino proposal are hard to miss.

-But to win, it must also get a majority of votes in Tiverton, a Colonial-era town of quaint coastlines, expansive woodlands and just over 13,000 registered voters.
-Town leaders point to the \$3 million a year guaranteed to town coffers, and an architectural footprint so modest it's designed to look like the town's library.
+But to win, it must also get a majority of votes in Tiverton, a Colonial-era town of quaint coastlines, expansive woodlands and about 13,000 registered voters.
+Town leaders point to the \$3 million a year guaranteed to town coffers and an architectural footprint so modest it's designed to look like the town's library.

-Opponents are worried about social ills, the casino's long-term viability amid changing tastes, and the heritage of an area fought over during a bloody 17th-century war between English colonists and local tribes.
+Opponents are worried about social ills, the casino's long-term viability amid changing tastes and the heritage of an area fought over during a bloody 17th-century war between English colonists and local tribes.

-Casino operator John Taylor, chairman of Lincoln-based Twin River Management Group, said one reason the company first approached the town is because its voters had previously favored statewide casino proposals, including Twin River's failed attempt to expand its slots parlor in Newport.
+Casino operator John Taylor, chairman of Lincoln-based Twin River Management Group, said one reason the company first approached the town is that its voters previously favored statewide casino proposals, including Twin River's failed attempt to expand a slots parlor in Newport.

-Question 1 on the statewide ballot, and Question 8 in Tiverton, seek voter approval allowing Twin River to transfer its license for the aging Newport Grand casino to a new casino in Tiverton.
+Question 1 on the statewide ballot and Question 8 in Tiverton seek voter approval allowing Twin River to transfer its license for the aging Newport Grand casino to a new casino in Tiverton.
 Taylor projects the new casino's annual contribution to state tax rolls would be \$50 million, nearly double what the state gets from the Newport casino.